chef/chef-server/CODE_REVIEW_CHECKLIST.md

       log level?

 - [ ] Does this change introduce new dependencies?
 If so, do we believe those dependencies are necessary and stable?
+Are all new dependencies included in the omnibus package OR documented as things we expect on the hosts (e.g. OpenSSH)?

 - [ ] Does this change break the dev environment?
 If so, can we fix it now or have we prioitized time to fix it in the near future?